 5. Pumpkin Geo-Board

 This hands-on creative activity teaches students about the concept of symmetry.
-By folding papers in half and cutting out designs for their pumpkin shape, eyes, nose, and mouth, they will create their very own original Jack-o-Lantern.
+By folding papers in half and cutting out designs for their pumpkin shape, eyes, nose, and mouth, students will create their very own original jack-o’-lantern.

 7. Big Numbers

 Word problems are always a tricky concept to teach and learn.
 This lesson uses pictures of record-setting pumpkins as the starting point for talking about how to create and solve word problems.
 It includes a worksheet that helps students pick out key words and get organized before solving.

 Many young children have memorized the number words in the proper order, but sometimes do not yet understand the concept of one-to-one correspondence.
 For example, they might say “one, two, three, four, five” but skip an object.
 Or, they count an object twice.
 These Montessori pumpkin activity trays can help your students practice their counting skills by using tweezers to count out pumpkin seeds as they fill up the tray.